huahuayu/articles/2022/tableau-server-installation-guide.md

 ## Install MongoDB driver for tableau desktop

-For connect MongoDB to tableau, you need install `MongoDB Connector for BI` which is available as part of the MongoDB Enterprise Advanced subscription.
+For connect MongoDB to tableau, you need install `MongoDB Connector for BI` ([guideline](https://liushiming.cn/article/mongodb-bi-connector.html)), so that you can use sql.

-I haven't tried it.
+The actual driver used is mysql.

 ## Install trino driver for tableau desktop